sinicization/postman-docs/src/pages/docs/publishing-your-api/api-submission-guidelines.md

 ## Complete your profile

 When you publish to the API Network, potential users will initially see your team profile, with APIs listed under it.
 Taking the time to fill out your team profile gives consumers a clear sense of who a collection is published by—helping them to decide whether to try it out or not.
-[You can include a team name, description, logo, and custom URL.](/docs/getting-started/postman-account/)
+[You can include a team name, description, logo, custom URL, Github, and Twitter profile links.](/docs/getting-started/postman-account/)

 When you publish public APIs to public workspaces, potential users can see your profile if they search via the web.
 Taking the time to fill out your profile gives you a chance to introduce yourself to the people considering using your collections.
 [You can include your name, description, a photo, and customize your URL.](/docs/publishing-your-api/publish-public-api/#setting-up-your-profile)